uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

  Ensure that you obtain copyright permissions for images you use in your course, and that you cite sources appropriately.

-To add an image, you'll need the URL of the image that you uploaded to the course.
-You'll then create a link to the image in the HTML component.
+To add an image, you need the URL of the image that you uploaded to the course.
+You then create a link to the image in the HTML component.

 .. tip::
  When adding images, open the HTML component and the **Files &